UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/01/index.md

 ### Ohm's law

-The intensity(I) of the electric current passing through a resistor is directly proportional to the voltage(U) applied to the resistor and inversely proportional to its resistance value(R).
+The intensity(I) of the electric current passing through a resistor is directly proportional to the voltage(V) applied to the resistor and inversely proportional to its resistance value(R).

 <div align="center">
 ![Ohm's Law](images/ohm.png)